Conflict to Connection with Ourselves and Others - Level 2 (Intermediate)

-Learn 6 types of conflict to connection conversations (inner and outer) that build resilience with adversity and strengthen relationship, cooperation, and collaboration.
+Learn 6 types of conflict to connection conversation maps (inner and outer) that build resilience with adversity, strengthen relationship and collaboration, open new creative possibilities.

 This Level Two intermediate online live session community practice is for people who already have training experience with empathic communication: This could be with my Level One 8-week Foundations of Mindfulness in Conversation, or who have taken live trainings in Nonviolent Communication (NVC) and have been actively practicing for at least 6 months.

 You’ll Gain The Ability To: